Best Guitar Amp Under $500

 Verdict: If you dig the classic Fender amps, or if you are looking for a powerful and versatile amp for blues, country, jazz, lighter rock or just about anything that doesn’t require high-gain, this is a great choice.
 Metal and hard rock players may want to look elsewhere.

 Also Consider: The Mustang III is a 100-watt, 1x12 version of this amp with most of the same great features.
 If you don’t feel like lugging a 2x12 around, this might be a better option.

 Line 6 is a company that has really taken the digital modeling thing and run with it over the past decade or so.
 One thing they had going for them from the start was that, unlike Fender and Marshall, they didn’t have a long history of classic amps to live up to.

 This freed them up to carve their own niche in the amp world.
 But the amps of the ground-breaking Spider Series have becomes classics in their own right, and in many ways the standard against which all other modeling amps are measured.
-The Spider 150 gives you 150 watts of power through two speakers, and tons of different models based around the tones of famous guitarists.
+The Spider V 240 gives you 240 watts of stereo power through two speakers, and tons of different models based around the tones of famous guitarists.

 Pros: Great distortion and tone across the board.
 Powerful and very flexible.
 Wide array of effects.
-According to the Line 6 website, real (famous) guitarists actually dial in their own tone to use as presets on production Line 6 amps.
+Features include the Iconic Rigs presets which are based on the studio setups of legendary sounds and albums.

 Cons: Less computer savvy guitarists may be turned off due to the online resources and updates.

-Also Consider: The Spider IV comes in a few different flavors, including a very stage-worthy 120-watt 2x10 combo, and a 75-watt 1x12 combo.
+Also Consider: The Spider V comes in a few different flavors, including a very stage-worthy 120-watt 1x12 combo, and a 60-watt 1x10 combo.